 awards that honor service above self

-The Algernon Sydney Sullivan and Mary Mildred Sullivan awards are presented to deserving individuals at more than 70 universities.
+The Algernon Sydney Sullivan and Mary Mildred Sullivan awards are presented annually to deserving individuals at more than 70 universities.

 Typically awarded to graduating seniors, student recipients are honored for their service to the campus community and the community at large.